leanprover-community/blog/posts/fantastic-simprocs.md

 ## Everything is a simproc

-As a very neat unification of concepts, it turns out that `simp` only ever handles simprocs.
+As a very neat unification of concepts, it turns out that `simp`'s implementation only ever handles simprocs.
 Every simp lemma is turned into a simproc before being fed to `simp`.

 # Examples of simprocs